 h.
 Thomas Aquinas says God is free with libertarian freedom, but human beings are not.
 God has open options (including with regard to creation.)

 1.)
-God could never make a bad world, but He could make a different world, or not create at all.
+God, perfect Act, inevitably does the best, and He could never make a bad world, but He could make a different world, or not create at all.

 2.)
 Human beings.....